sezermehmed/50dayweb/README.md

 # 50dayweb
-50 projects for 50 day from a udemy course of Traversy Media.
+50 projects for 50 day from a Udemy course of Traversy Media.
 Html, CSS, JavaScript

 ## Course Pages